eadiesn/eadiesn.github.io/_posts/2014-10-11-identity-work.markdown

 As I cycled through these thoughts, Boris repeated his question more forcefully, "Are you a MAN," he asked, "or a WOMAN?"

 My friends stood in silence waiting to hear my response.
 I surprised more than just myself when I said slowly, calmly, "Whatever, man.
 Get out of here."
 I didn't feel the need to respond, but I also didn't identify enough with either of those words to feel comfortable choosing one.

-Boris took a step forward.
-Releasing his hold on my friend's shoulder and gesturing at me with his half-empty beer bottle.

-"Because you LOOK like a man, but also like a woman.
-You look like a woman who wants to dress like a man and have a wife and fuck her.
-Like you want to dress up like a man and go out and work in the fields all day and come home and fuck your wife."

-At this point, everyone was visibly uncomfortable.
-And, like, it would take me a lot of time and energy to unpackage his statement, so I'm going to leave it alone.
-In that moment, too, I left it alone.

 While Boris was talking, another friend had stepped forward and tried to pull the guy away from me, but he was unrelenting.
 He needed to know "what I was", and I wasn't willing to engage.
 It took me several seconds after walking away to realize that my hands were balled into tight fists, shaking.